linode/docs/docs/products/storage/block-storage/guides/nvme-upgrade/index.md

 1. Log in to your Compute Instance over SSH.
 See [Connecting to a Remote Server Over SSH](/docs/guides/connect-to-server-over-ssh/) for assistance.

-1. Perform any configuration steps neccessary to create a file system on the new Volume and mount it to your system.
+1. Perform any configuration steps necessary to create a file system on the new Volume and mount it to your system.
 See [Configure and Mount a Block Storage Volume](/docs/products/storage/block-storage/guides/configure-volume/).

 1. Run the following command to copy your data, replacing `[path-to-original-volume]` with the file system path to your original Volume and `[path-to-nvme-volume]` with the path to the new Volume you just created.
 These paths are likely under the `/mnt/` directory.